react-native-community/directory/README.md

 #### 🏷️ Tags

 - #### `unmaintained`
   **(boolean)** - signify that a library is no longer maintained.
-Provide alternative libraries with the `alternatives` field.
+You can provide alternative or replacement libraries with the `alternatives` field, if needed.
 - #### `dev`
   **(boolean)** - signify that a library is a development tool or is only a part of development process.
 - #### `template`
   **(boolean)** - signify that a library is a new project template.
 - #### `newArchitecture`

   **(boolean)** - signify that a library supports, or not, the New Architecture.
 Skipping the field will result in "untested" status, unless automatic support detection returned a result.
-Provide additional context with the `newArchitectureNote` field.
+You can provide additional context with the `newArchitectureNote` field, if needed.

   > Set this tag only when automatic architecture detection fails for your package, despite it supports the New Architecture.